-Interested candidates must submit the following documents/information to demonstrate their qualifications.
-Please group them into one (1) single PDF document:
+Interested individual consultants must submit the following documents/information to demonstrate their qualifications.
+Please group them into one (1) single PDF document as the application only allows to upload maximum one document:

-- a) Personal CV, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references; - b) Letter of Confirmation of Interest and Availability and Financial Proposal that indicates the daily rate/fee of the candidate, in Thai Baht.
+- Letter of Confirmation of Interest and Availability using the template provided in Annex II. - Personal CV indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references.